In this article you will learn:

 Rules for other providers

-If you send e-mails through providers other than WEDOS, find out the form of their SPF record from the documentation or other sources of this provider.
+If you send emails through providers other than WEDOS, find out the form of their SPF record from the documentation or other sources of this provider.

-Common problems
+Common Issues

-SPF doesn’t work for multiple providers
+- SPF failure for multiple providers

 Problem: We entered the SPF records of all our email providers and they are not working.

-SPF doesn’t work for WEDOS Global domain
+SPF Doesn’t Work for WEDOS Global Domain

-WEDOS returns e-mails with SPF error
+WEDOS returns emails with SPF error

-Problem: WEDOS returns e-mails with the following error message:
+Problem: WEDOS returns emails with the following error message:

 Recipient address rejected: Please see http://www.openspf.net/Why?s=helo;id=sender-domain.tld;ip=XX.XX.XX.XX;r=wes1-mx